seav3r/seav/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install seav.
-Please navigate to the location you downloaded the repo in terminal. select your interpreter and then install in editable mode.
+Please navigate to the repo location in terminal, select your interpreter and then install in editable mode.

 ```bash
 pip install -e .